-The other book is “Built from SCRATCH”, written by Bernie Marcus and Arthur Blank, the other two founds of Home Depot.
+The other book is “Built from SCRATCH”, written by Bernie Marcus and Arthur Blank, the other two founders of Home Depot.
 This focuses on the business failures they experienced leading up to their enormous success with Home Depot.
-Beginning in 1978 when both were out of work executives, they build this company into a multi-national enterprise with more than 2,200 stores across North America, 400,000 employees and $100 billion annual sales.
+Beginning in 1978 when both were out of work executives, they built this company into a multi-national enterprise with more than 2,200 stores across North America, 400,000 employees and $100 billion annual sales.
 This is a real success story with many transferable values and business principles.

 Both of these books redefine entrepreneurial spirit and risk-taking.